 If you have indicated that you consider yourself to be disabled, we will ask if you have any accessibility requirements in order that we can make any reasonable adjustments for your interview and, if you are the successful candidate for your employment.

-Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from Disclosure Scotland we will not do so without informing you beforehand, unless the disclosure is required by law.
+Where we want to disclose information to a third party, for example where we want to take up a reference or obtain a ‘disclosure’ from the Criminal Records Bureau we will not do so without informing you beforehand, unless the disclosure is required by law.

 Where we take up references, the information will be retained for only 2 weeks from the receipt of the reference.